What is Event Insurance

 Covid-19 may have impacted your planned event, but you may have coverage that can help alleviate the financial pain.

-If you purchased event cancellation insurance and the insurance company is now saying that they won’t honor the policy, call our Bad Faith Insurance Attorneys to discuss the issue you’re having.
+If you purchased event cancellation insurance and the insurance company is now saying that they won’t honour the policy, call our Houston Bad Faith Insurance Attorneys to discuss the issue you’re having.
 We’ll go over the terms of your policy and determine if the insurance company denied your claim in bad faith or simply made a mistake.
 Call today to learn more about how we can help.